Help, I have a toddler!

 Don’t think of these things as chores to be done before you go and play.
 Chores are play!
 Helping strip beds (make time for bouncing, hiding in covers, playing superman with pillow cases, pillow fights, snuggles, cuddles and tickles).

 If it keeps your little one entertained for 5 minutes, embrace it!

-Once you’ve got the pots and pans cleaned, get your toddler to stand on a stool and wash their plastic plates and doddl cutlery.
+Once you’ve got the pots and pans cleaned, get your toddler to stand on a stool and wash their plastic plates and doddl children's utensils.
 Always have an old floor towel ready to wipe up inevitable spills quickly.

 Creative play is fun.

-Playdough, crayons, paints, spaghetti hoops and jelly in the bowl – all helps develop fine motor skills.
+Playdough, crayons, paints and jello in the bowl – all helps develop fine motor skills.

 Play in the bath.